jerinrubaiya33/analytic-dashboard-frontend/README.md

 Fork the repository

 Create a feature branch
 Commit your changes
 Push to the branch
 Open a Pull Request

-📝 License
-This project is licensed under the MIT License.

 🤝 Support
-For support and questions, please open an issue in the repository or contact the development team.
+For and questions, please send mail jerinrubaiyakhan11@gmail.com.

-Built with ❤️ using Next.js, TypeScript, and modern web technologies.
+Built using Next.js, TypeScript, and modern web technologies.